Research

 • MeDEStrand an improved method to infer genome-wide absolute methylation levels from DNA enrichment data (BMC Bioinformatics, 2018)

-B. Tools for microbiome-omics studies
+B. Recent tools for microbiome-omics studies

 • PopPhy-CNN (IEEE-BHI, 2020) and Meta-Signer (F1000, 2021) for host phenotype prediction and microbial biomarker detection using metagenomics data